Keeping potted plants cool in summer requires some clever strategies to keep them healthy during the hottest months of the year.

 Moving your containers to a partially shaded area underneath a tree or pergola will help to keep them cooler and protected from direct sunlight, which can cause heat stress on hot summer days.

-Avoid placing pots on surfaces like concrete or asphalt because those surfaces absorb and radiate heat, causing the soil to dry out quicker.
+Take care to avoid placing pots on surfaces like concrete or asphalt because those surfaces absorb and radiate heat, which can make the soil dry out quicker.

 The morning sun is not as harsh as the afternoon sun so it’s ideal if you can situate your potted plants in an area that allows them to bask in the sun’s rays during the mornings but is protected from the scorching afternoon sun.